pathogenwatch-oss/mlst/README.md

 ### Download the data

-Some of the sources we use for schemes have issues which means that the download is interupted.
+Some of the sources we use for schemes have issues which means that the download can be interupted.
 The script is designed so that you can identify downloads which have failed and resume the download.

 We mount the code into a container and mount another directory to cache